MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/anchoring.md

 > [!NOTE]
 > The location for all the remaining open put work lines that have the same staging location and that were generated from the same work template line will be updated to the new location.

-## Use the load planning workbench to add new sales order to the existing load
+### Use the load planning workbench to add the new sales order to the existing load

 Follow these steps to add an order to the load and then release it to the warehouse.